-I am new to the White Oak River and have only been living on Raymond's Gut near Hancock Point for just over a year.
+I was new to the White Oak River in the fall of 2006.
+That first year of living on Raymond's Gut near Hancock Point I bought a new kayak.

-It was in October of last near when I first got to dip my kayak paddle into the White Oak.
+It was in October of 2006 when I first got to dip my kayak paddle into the White Oak.
 From the first moment that I was on the river I realized that I was someplace special which needed to be preserved.

 Without a doubt the White Oak River is one of the crown jewels of the Crystal Coast.